Bisonai/orakl-docs/en/other-resources/terms-of-use.md

 2. The Company may request payment information necessary for the refund process described in Paragraph 1.
 In such a case, the User must provide the requested information within the date set forth by the Company.
 Failing to do so may result in the cancellation of the refund process.
 3. Refunds are to be made in the same payment method used by the User.
 In case it is not possible to make the refund in the same payment method, the refund may be made in a different method as set forth by the Company, which will be notified to the User in writing in advance.
 4. The User is responsible for any damages following any non-compliance during the refund process by the User due to negligence or intentional disregard, even after the Company sufficiently informed the Users of the process in accordance with Paragraph 2, and the Company shall not be responsible.
-5. If the User requests a refund for a payment made in KLAY, the amount of KLAY to be refunded shall be determined pursuant to Article 15.
+5. If the User requests a refund for a payment made in KAIA, the amount of KAIA to be refunded shall be determined pursuant to Article 15.
 6. In the event of a refund under the Paragraph 1, the procedures shall be in accordance with relevant laws and regulations such as the Act on the Consumer Protection in Electronic Commerce, etc.
 7. To the extent permitted by applicable laws, the Company shall not be obligated to provide refunds if such a request for refunds falls outside the scope of liability defined in Article 21 or is based on the circumstances disclaimed by the Company under Article 22.&#x20;